zmsubin/accelerometers_pub/writeup/TechNote.md

-# Technical Note: Analysis of Acceleration during Trips and Activities
+# Technical Note: Analysis of acceleration during trips and activities

 This code analzyes output from the [Sensor Logger app](https://www.tszheichoi.com/sensorlogger) "Accelerometer" sensor for many recordings at once.
 This sensor reports calibrated linear acceleration after subtracting the gravity vector (so it is zero when stationary on the earth's surface).

 Each recording should represent a single trip or activity, at least ~5 minutes in duration, organized by travel mode or activity category.
 The phone should be kept in pocket or a constant bodily position as much as possible for the duration of the trip.
-Because power spectra and vector-norm acceleration are reported, the results should be insensitive to the phone orientation except for very rapid rotation.
-(The total power spectrum is a linear combination of spatial-component power spectra.)
 The analysis reports individual and averaged trip acceleration and power spectra, to compare characteristic movement for modes.
+(Because power spectra and vector-norm acceleration are reported, the results should be insensitive to the phone orientation except for very rapid rotation.
+The total power spectrum is a linear combination of spatial-component power spectra.)

 ## Normalized acceleration ([g-force](https://en.wikipedia.org/wiki/G-force))